 This last recommendation #4 emphasizes the need of demonstrating how humanitarian interventions account to reduce stigma and calls on researchers to generate nuanced and actionable evidence.
 ICRC aims at using the 19th of June commemoration to bring together practitioners and academia identifying knowledge gaps and the necessary evidence to reduce stigma against victims and survivors of sexual violence.

-Organized by the International Committee of the Red Cross (ICRC) and the Geneva Centre of Humanitarian Studies, this event will be conducted at ICRC's headquarters in Geneva.
-This hybrid event offers a timely opportunity to highlight the importance of reducing stigma against victims and survivors of sexual violence in conflict settings.
-Drawing from operational evidence and collaborative research, the event aims to bridge knowledge gaps and inspire evidence-based action, with a particular focus on integrating stigma-sensitive approaches into humanitarian responses and academic inquiry.
-Join us and help shape the conversation by sharing your insights in this short survey.
+Organized by the International Committee of the Red Cross (ICRC) and the Geneva Centre of Humanitarian Studies, this event was conducted at ICRC's headquarters in Geneva.
+This hybrid event offered a timely opportunity to highlight the importance of reducing stigma against victims and survivors of sexual violence in conflict settings.
+Drawing from operational evidence and collaborative research, the event aimed to bridge knowledge gaps and inspire evidence-based action, with a particular focus on integrating stigma-sensitive approaches into humanitarian responses and academic inquiry.
+The conversation was shaped by audiences' insights in this short survey.

-- International sign language interpretation will be provided at this event. -
+- International sign language interpretation was provided at this event. -

-- This event will be interpreted in Arabic, French and Spanish for online audience. -
+- This event was interpreted in Arabic, French and Spanish for online audience. -